Nawaz393/DesignPattrens/README.md

 Explore the following design patterns implemented in Java:

 1. [Lab 1](/src/Lab1): This lab consist OOPs Concepts Revesion and Some advanced java topics like  (Streams,lambda,Record etc).
+1. [Lab 2](/src/Lab2): This lab consist the implementation of observer and singleton design patterns with best examples  .

 (Add more patterns and links as needed)